dyndle/dyndle-web/docusaurus/docs/103-Functionality Overview.md

 sidebar_label: Functionality Overview
 ---

+Dyndle consists of a core and a number of modules, which enhance the core functionality.
+You always need the Dyndle Core, the modules are optional.

 Before we describe each module in greater detail, we should first introduce new concepts that are used in Dyndle, as compared to DD4T.
 In DD4T components are treated as ViewModels or Content Models.
 Component templates are used to determine a view or a controller action that is responsible for rendering the model.
 In Dyndle, concept of Entities is used instead.
 An entity combines the component and component template and adds additional possibilities for rendering the entity: area and region.
 Dyndle is built to support regions even before there were introduced in Tridion 9.
 Component presentations can be grouped based on: